jdblack/odoo_docker/README.md

 When the image starts, it processes all the environment variables and their defaults to generate a `_generated.conf` file.

-Once that's done—but before Odoo launches—the entrypoint invokes a script located at `/hook_setup`.
+Once that's done, but before Odoo launches, the entrypoint invokes a script located at `/hook_setup`.

 Use this hook to run any custom bash commands right before Odoo starts up.

-Simply mount your script to `/hook_setup`.
+Mount your script to `/hook_setup`.

 # Development with this image